 Norway’s beauty really blew my mind.
-Having grown up partially in The Lake District (and visiting Scotland regularly), I thought I’d already seen natural beauty but Norway was really spectacular on a quaint but mesmrisingly huge mountsinous way.
-We’ve compiled these ideas for a Norway road trip itinerary keeping kids in mind.
+Having grown up partially in The Lake District (and visiting Scotland regularly), I thought I’d already seen natural beauty but Norway was really spectacular on a quaint but mesmrising, huge mountainous way.
+We’ve compiled these ideas for a Norway road trip itinerary; keeping families with kids in mind.

 - 7 Don’t Leave Us Just Yet